directvt/vtm/doc/architecture.md

 The following examples assume that the vtm executable is available on both the server and client side, and the path to the vtm executable is added to the PATH environment variable.

+In general, the server and client host platforms may be different.

-### Run any standalone console application via SSH in DirectVT/XLVT mode
+### Run any standalone console application remotely via SSH

 - Server:
     - Install SSH-server